BurhanRaja/Movie-Streaming-Platform/README.md

 ## Description

 #### What is project?
-- This project is a clone of a very famous OTT platform in India.
+- This project is a clone of a very famous Streaming platform in India.
 I have tried to create a very detailed clone of the platform.
 I have used Next.js for the developing the clone of this platform.
 I have used libraries like [SWR](https://swr.vercel.app/), [TailwindCss](https://tailwindcss.com/), [Swiperjs](https://swiperjs.com/) and [Sharp](https://www.npmjs.com/package/sharp).
 I have used [TMDB](https://www.themoviedb.org/) for getting data.

 #### Reason to use certain technology
 - In the project, I have used Next,js because of its ultimate feature, i.e., Server Side Rendering.
 And also I wanted to understand How Server Side Rendering as a concept.
 I used SWR library because to use client side for a certain situations like rendering an individual movie/show detail page at the user's demand (Will Improve).
 I used TailwindCss for styling.
 I used Swiperjs to create beautiful sliders as you might have seen on the top of the Homepage.
 I used Sharp because Nextjs recommended it to use for the Image Optimization😅.